Point-like bounding chains in open Gromov-Witten theory: structures A-infty structures

 \section{\texorpdfstring{$A_{\infty}$ structures}{A-infty structures}}

-In this section we recall results proved in~\cite{ST1}.
+In this section we recall definitions and results from~\cite{ST1}.
 The notation, as well as sign and orientation conventions, are the same as in~\cite{ST1}, except that we have added the variable $s$ to $R$ (but not to $Q$).
+Additionally, we mention relevant earlier references for these results from~\cite{FOOO, Fukaya, Fukaya2, FOOOtoricII, FOOOspec,FOOOKSII,FOOOKSVFC} with slightly different sign conventions but in the full generality offered by Kuranishi structures.

+\begin{rem} In the literature based on Kuranishi structures, it is generally necessary to first construct $A_\infty$ algebras and related structures modulo an arbitrary fixed energy level and then use homological algebra to obtain the full structure.
+This avoids the problem of the perturbed moduli space running out of the Kuranishi neighborhood as explained in~\cite[Section 7.2.3]{FOOO}.
+For the results of the present paper, it suffices to construct $A_\infty$ algebras and related structures modulo a fixed energy level.
+Indeed, it follows from the construction that an open Gromov-Witten invariant $\ogw_{\beta,k}(\cdots)$ depends only on the relevant Fukaya $A_\infty$ algebra truncated to energy level $\omega(\beta) + \epsilon$ for arbitrary $\epsilon > 0.$ Nonetheless, we work with full $A_\infty$ algebras to simplify notation. \end{rem}